michardy/blog/content/2020-04-04_graalvm_and_rust.md

 - Run a server written another language and call it over HTTP
 - Include an interpreter for another language in your code

-There is another method used in the .Net framework and on Java Virtual Machine (JVM) based langages, where you can call directly into the other language's code.
+There is another method used in the .Net framework and on Java Virtual Machine (JVM) based languages, where you can call directly into the other language's code.
 These two language families run on common virtual machines allowing languages within these families to call each other natively.

 GraalVM is an effort by Oracle to extend the JVM to run a wide range of languages including: Python, Java, JavaScript, and any language that can be compiled to LLVM bitcode.